 - There is an exception to the DOE SIR requirement.
-DOE funds can be used to pay for blower door guided air sealing measures (general air sealing or window sealing) with an SIR of less than 1.0 provided the collective SIR of all the ECMs is 1.0 or greater.
+DOE funds can be used to pay for blower door guided air sealing measures (general air sealing or window sealing) with an SIR of less than 1.0 provided the cumulative SIR of the dwelling is 1.0 or greater.
 LWAP funds also meet this exception and can be used for blower door guided air sealing measures that are below 0.5 SIR provided the cumulative SIR is 1.0 or greater.
 This exception is outlined in WPN 23-6. - Subgrantees are required to spend DOE money on at least one ECM per dwelling to count it as a DOE completion.
 DOE money cannot be spent on Health and Safety Measures if no DOE money was spent on an ECM. - If the cumulative SIR of a dwelling is below 1.0, subgrantees are allowed to weatherize the dwelling using only LWAP funds.
 If a dwelling will be weatherized with LWAP funds only, there is no individual measure SIR requirement.
-As long as the cumulative SIR of the dwelling is 0.5 or greater, LWAP only funds can be used to weatherize the dwelling.
-However, achieving the annual DOE quota should be the subgrantee's priority so OEO encourages subgrantees to weatherize dwellings using only LWAP funds sparingly.
+If the cumulative SIR of the dwelling is 0.5 or greater, LWAP only funds can be used to weatherize the dwelling.
+However, achieving the annual DOE quota should be the subgrantee's priority so OEO encourages subgrantees to weatherize dwellings using only LWAP funds sparingly. - To count as an LWAP completion, LWAP funds must be spent on at least one measure in the dwelling.
+This can be an ECM, IRM, or Health and Safety Measure.

-B. Bi-Partisan Infrastructure Law (BIL) Grants for WAP
+B. Infrastructure Investment and Jobs Act (IIJA) (Formerly BIL) Grants for WAP

-The Bi-Partisan Infrastructure Law (BIL) provides additional DOE funding for the WAP.
-BIL funding is five-year grant that begins July 1st, 2022 and runs through June 30, 2027.
-BIL funds are subject to the same restrictions (SIR, IRM and Health and Safety maximums) as money received from DOE for the annual WAP.
-However, there are additional restrictions on the use of BIL funds.
+The Infrastructure Investment and Jobs Act (IIJA), formerly known as BIL, provides additional DOE funding for the WAP.
+IIJA (BIL) funding is five-year grant that begins July 1st, 2022 and runs through June 30, 2029.
+IIJA (BIL) funds are subject to the same restrictions (SIR, IRM and Health and Safety maximums) as money received from DOE for the annual WAP.
+However, there are additional restrictions on the use of IIJA (BIL) funds.

-- o BIL funds cannot be used on a dwelling in conjunction with annual WAP funds.
-BIL funds must be tracked separately.
-LWAP funds (regular or health and safety) can be used with BIL funds to complete a dwelling.
-BIL funds used to weatherize multifamily dwellings (five or more units) must comply with Davis-Bacon prevailing wage requirements. - All materials purchased with BIL funds (for contractors and crews) used on public buildings must be manufactured primarily in the United States. - O Initially, DOE set the ACPU for BIL grants to align with the ACPU for Program Year 2022 which was \$8,009 for the adjusted average expenditure limit and \$3,929 for renewable energy systems.
-Upon further review and in consultation with General Counsel, DOE determined that because BIL is a one-time funding action, where non-BIL funding are 3-year awards with annual funding action, DOE can allow an average of the annual ACPU over the period of grant award. - For expenditure limits and renewable energy measures, BIL funded grants will follow a 5-year average of annual ACPU limits from Program Years (PY) 2022-2026.
-DOE will track expenditures, production, and the ACPU throughout the life of the grant, but the ACPU for the award will be evaluated based on the final average ACPU.
+- O IIJA (BIL) funds cannot be used on a dwelling in conjunction with annual WAP funds.
+IIJA funds must be tracked separately.
+LWAP funds (regular or health and safety) can be used with IIJA funds to complete a dwelling.
+IIJA funds used to weatherize multifamily dwellings (five or more units) must comply with Davis-Bacon prevailing wage requirements. - All materials purchased with IIJA funds (for contractors and crews) used on public buildings must be manufactured primarily in the United States. - O Initially, DOE set the ACPU for IIJA grants to align with the ACPU for Program Year 2022 which was \$8,009 for the adjusted average expenditure limit and \$3,929 for renewable energy systems.
+Upon further review and in consultation with General Counsel, DOE determined that because IIJA is a one-time funding action, where non-IIJA funding are 3-year awards with annual funding action, DOE can allow an average of the annual ACPU over the period of grant award. - o For expenditure limits and renewable energy measures, IIJA funded grants will follow a 5-year average of annual ACPU limits from Program Years (PY) 2022-2026.
+DOE will track expenditures, production, and the ACPU throughout the life of the grant, but the

+ACPU for the award will be evaluated based on the final average ACPU.
 How averages will be calculated is outlined below.